isabella232/docs-vuepress/docs/administration/security/authentication.md

 ## PropertyFileLoginModule

+- NOTE: The `org.eclipse.jetty.jaas.spi.PropertyFileLoginModule` JAAS module will automatically add the username as a role to the login credentials.
+If you do not want this behavior please use the `org.rundeck.jaas.jetty.ReloadablePropertyFileLoginModule` module.*

 These instructions explain how to manage user credentials for Rundeck using a text file containing usernames, passwords and role definitions.
 Usually this file is called <code>realm.properties</code>.